 Here are some tips to help your prepare for your dental school interview:

-Yes, it would help if you were keeping up-to-date on current events in dentistry.
+Yes, helps if you are keeping up-to-date on current events in dentistry.
 You may be asked about a trend in dentistry and your stance on it during the interview.
-So it is imperative to be aware of what is going on.
+You need to be aware of what is going on.

-Generally, you want to make sure you do not have to reschedule your dental school interview, but if you must, you want to explain why and provide the admissions committee with dates that you are available.
+Generally, you want to make sure you do not have to reschedule your interview, as there are a limited number of dental school interview dates.
+But if you must, explain why and provide the admissions committee with the dental school interview dates you are available.

 Most dental school admissions committees urge students to view themselves primarily as general practitioners.
 Many students who have decided on a specialty end up changing their minds once they enter dental school.
 Therefore, you do not have to know what area you wish to specialize in by the time of the interview.